Elizabeth Mary Aslin: Career

 In 1947, Aslin joined the Victoria and Albert Museum (V&A) as a research assistant in its circulation department.
 She was a member of a group that featured Peter Floud and she planned exhibitions that were in museums across the United Kingdom.
-Aslin was responsible for the furniture of the semininal exhibition "Victorian and Edwardian Exhibition" in 1952.
+Aslin was responsible for the furniture of the seminal exhibition "Victorian and Edwardian Exhibition" in 1952.
 Ten years later, she authored Nineteenth Century English Furniture, which was the first major study of Victorian furniture.

 Aslin joined the Bethnal Green Museum as a part-time assistant keeper in charge in 1964.
 She immediately began to redisplay the museum's continental furniture and undertook a preparation of British design in the 20th century for designs in the 1920s and 1930s, incorporating displays popular with the local community.
-In 1968, Aslin was appointed assistant director to John Pope-Hennessy at the V&A. She was given the responsibility of liasing with the Ministry of Works and was responsible for the buildings, installations and redecorating.
+In 1968, Aslin was appointed assistant director to John Pope-Hennessy at the V&A. She was given the responsibility of liaising with the Ministry of Works and was responsible for the buildings, installations and redecorating.
 The following year, Aslin wrote The Aesthetic Movement: Prelude to Art Nouveau.

 Following the appointment of Roy Strong as director of the V&A in 1974, she returned to Bethnal Green Museum and was made Keeper in Charge until her retirement in 1981.
 After she retired, she dedicated herself to her interests as a life-long member of The Victorian Society.
 Aslin was a founder member of the Decorative Arts Society, and was a member of both the Charles Rennie Mackintosh Society and the Victorian Arts Society.
 She was a committee member of the Brighton Society in Hove.
-Aslin researched the 19th-century contential ceramics and the designs of Edward William Godwin, and she published E.W.
+Aslin researched 19th-century continental ceramics and the designs of Edward William Godwin, and she published E.W.
 Godwin: Furniture and Interior Decoration in 1986.
-Aslin lecured in Britain and the United States on multiple topics and collectors, dealers and scholars around the world asked for her opinion.
+Aslin lectured in Britain and the United States on multiple topics and collectors, dealers and scholars around the world asked for her opinion.